daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 1. Component Overview

-The RadioGroup component is like the conductor of a symphony, orchestrating the selection of a single option from a list of choices.
-With its different layouts, styles, and support for controlled and uncontrolled states, RadioGroup ensures harmony in your user interfaces.
+The RadioGroup component is designed for selecting a single option from a list of predefined choices.
+This component offers different layouts, styles, and supports both controlled and uncontrolled states.

-- **When to use**: Use RadioGroup when you need users to pick just one option from a lineup, like choosing a favorite color, selecting a pizza topping, or deciding on a superhero alter ego.
+- **When to use**: Use RadioGroup when you want the user to pick only one option out of a given set, such as selecting a gender, choosing a payment method, or setting a preference.

 ---